Following the etymological trail of pisco

 Pisco Punch is “compounded of the shavings of cherub’s wings, the glory of a tropical dawn, the red clouds of sunset and the fragments of lost epics by dead masters.”
 Rudyard Kipling, From Sea to Sea.

 The name “pisco” has had many connotations over the course of 5 centuries.
-Chronicling the etymological trail of the word leads us through an interesting historical journey in Peru, starting with Pre-Colombian tribes and ending in present day with our favorite clear brandy.
+Chronicling the etymological trail of the word leads us through an interesting historical journey in Peru, starting with Pre-Columbian tribes and ending in present day with our favorite clear brandy.

 Cieza de León, Pedro.
 Crónica General del Perú, 1550.